Instructional scaffolding: Benefits in online learning environments

+Online classes do not require movement need to a different city or long distances in order to attend the program of one's choice.
+Online learning allows a flexible schedule.
+Assessments are completed at the learner's pace.
+It makes it easier for introverted students to ask questions or drop their ideas, which boost their confidence.

+Online education is cost-effective and reduces travel expenses for both the learning institution and students.
+It improves technology literacy for teachers and students.

 Downfalls in online learning environments

-An online learning environment warrants many factors for scaffolding to be successful, this includes basic knowledge of the use of technology, social interactions and reliance on student's individual motivation and initiative for learning.
+An online learning environment warrants many factors for scaffolding to be successful; this includes basic knowledge of using technology, social interactions and reliance on students' individual motivation and initiative for learning.
 Collaboration is key to instructional scaffolding and can be lost without proper guidance from an instructor creating and initiating an online social space.

-The instructor's role in creating a social space for online interaction has been found to increase student's confidence in understanding the content and goals of the course.
-If an instructor does not create this space a student misses out on critical-thinking, evaluating material and collaborating with fellow students to foster learning.
-Even with instructors implementing a positive social space online, a research study found that students perceptions of incompetence to other classmates is not affected by positive online social spaces but found this to be less of a problem in face-face courses.
+The instructor's role in creating a social space for online interaction has been found to increase students' confidence in understanding the content and goals of the course.
+If an instructor does not create this space, a student misses out on critical thinking, evaluating material and collaborating with fellow students to foster learning.
+Even with instructors implementing a positive social space online, a research study found that students' perceptions of incompetence to other classmates is not affected by positive online social spaces, but this was found to be less of a problem in face to face courses.

-Due to the distance learning that encompasses an online environment, self-regulation is essential for scaffolding to be effective, a study has shown that procrastinators are at a disadvantage in online distance learning and are not able to be scaffolded in the same degree as if there was an in-person instructor.
+Due to the distance learning that encompasses an online environment, self-regulation is essential for scaffolding to be effective; a study has shown that procrastinators are at a disadvantage in online distance learning and are not able to be scaffolded in the same degree as if there was an in-person instructor.